Skip to main content

 Yes.
 The official ngrok status page is status.ngrok.com.

-• Our official binaries can be downloaded from our ngrok Downloads page, and the binaries themselves are hosted at bin.equinox.io.
+• Official binaries can be downloaded from the ngrok Downloads page, and the binaries themselves are hosted at bin.equinox.io.
 If you installed ngrok from another source, you should be careful.

-• There are no open source versions of our ngrok Agent and the source code is not available.
-If you have downloaded anything claiming to be ngrok agent source code or built our agent from source, it is most likely malicious.
+• There are no open source versions of the ngrok Agent and the source code is not available.
+If you have downloaded anything claiming to be ngrok agent source code or built the agent from source, it is most likely malicious.

-• All of our binaries are signed using ngrok certificates.
-You can verify the integrity of the application by checking that the binary is signed by an ngrok LLC authority.
+• All binaries are signed using ngrok certificates.
+You can verify the integrity of the application by checking that the binary is signed by an ngrok LLC or ngrok, Inc. authority.
 See these instructions from Microsoft for verifying the digital signatures in Windows binaries.

-Here is an example for macOS using our 3.8.0 binary
+Here is an example verification flow for macOS using the 3.8.0 binary:

 Executable=/Users/username/Downloads/binaries/ngrok